AndreaFavero71/stepper_sensorless_homing/README.md

 ## Installation:
 1. Set the TMC2209 Vref according to the driver's datasheet and the stepper characteristics.
-2. Copy all the files from `\src\` folder to a folder in your Raspberry Pi Pico.
+2. Copy all the files from `/stepper_sensorless_homing/tree/main/src` folder to a folder in your Raspberry Pi Pico.
 3. Run the example.py script in MicroPython.
 4. Press the push button, connected to GPIO 9, and the Sensorless homing process will start.
-5. Adjust the k parameter in stepper.py , to increase or reduce StallGuard sensitivity.
+5. Eventually adjust the k parameter in stepper.py , to increase or reduce StallGuard sensitivity.
 6. In my setup, I could vary the Vref between 1.0V and 1.4V and reliably getting the homing at 400Hz and 1200Hz, without the need to change the code.

 <br><br>